lightstar/anyjob/README.en.md

    - [doc/redis.txt](doc/redis.txt) - keys used in *redis*.

 If you plan to extend AnyJob, it is recommended to study code and comments.
-At least you should examine *AnyJob::Worker::Base* and *AnyJob::Worker::Example* to understand how to correctly write new job modules.
+At least you should examine *AnyJob::Worker::Job::Base* and *AnyJob::Worker::Job::Example* to understand how to correctly write new job modules.
+And *AnyJob::Worker::Context::Base* too if you suppose to run jobs inside worker daemons.

 ### Browser web application screenshots